 Figure 4.26: Preferences for how revenues from road pricing should be spent, for the main survey.

 Figure 4.27 illustrates the main survey respondents’ views on the road pricing proposal and the current toll system.
 Respondents report stronger feelings (i.e. very positive or very negative) towards the road pricing proposal, and report more neutral feelings toward the current toll system.
-Comparing Figure 0.20 and Figure 4.27, we observe more very negative attitudes towards tolls in the pilot survey (~38% strongly disagree with “It is acceptable to pay tolls”) compared to the main survey (~15% have very negative views towards current toll system).

-Figure 4.28 shows attitudes towards proposed road pricing and the current toll system by mode choice, for the main survey.
+Figure 4.28 shows attitudes towards proposed road pricing and the current toll system by travel mode choice, for the main survey.
 Respondents who use a car are more negative towards road pricing and road tolls.
 Figure 4.29 describes attitudes towards the proposed road pricing and the current toll system by gender.
 The share of “very negative” attitudes towards road pricing and road tolls is higher for men.
 On the other hand, women are less certain about their attitudes as evidenced by the larger share of “don’t know” responses.
 Figure 4.30 shows attitudes towards the proposed road pricing and road tolls based on education.
 There are sizable differences in attitudes between education levels.
 Specifically, respondents with a basic school level are far more negative towards both concepts.
 This is important considering the basic school level is underrepresented in our sample (3% versus the national average of 23.7%, as shown in Table 4.1.
 Figure 4.31 presents attitudes towards the proposed road pricing and the current toll system by party bloc.
 Those in the environmental party bloc are more positive towards road pricing than the current toll system.
 Nearly 75% of respondents in the populist party bloc are negative towards both concepts.

 Figure 4.32 shows the respondents’ attitudes towards the proposed road pricing by reported road toll expense.
 Respondents who report paying NOK 1-10 or NOK 41-60 in tolls are the most negative towards road pricing, with over 50% of the groups selecting “somewhat” or “very” negative.
 Figure 4.33 shows the respondents’ attitudes towards the current toll system by reported road toll.
 Interestingly, several groups have no respondents with very positive attitudes towards the current toll system, in contrast to the proposed road pricing which have some.
 Respondents who pay NOK 41-60 or more than NOK 100 in tolls are the most negative towards the current toll system.
 See Figure 0.24 and Figure 0.25 in the Appendix for attitudes by income categories, the attitudes are similar between categories.